bizzabo/algolia-sync/README.md

 # algolia-sync

 ## Description
-This repo is needed for managing the algolia search which is used at the web-dashboard.
-Data is stored at the google spreadsheet (the link is below).
-This scripts are needed because you are not able to make changes via algolia UI.
-To have access to the algolia account ask IT director for adding to your lastpass account the algolia account.
-The flow for update data is: update spreadsheets -> clone repo -> npm i -> npm run sync.
+This repo is needed for managing the Algolia search which is used in web-dashboard.
+The data is stored in a google spreadsheet (the link is below).
+These scripts are needed because you are not able to make changes via algolia UI.
+To have access to the algolia account ask the IT director to give you access to the Algolia credentials via LastPass.
+The flow for update data is: update spreadsheets -> clone repo -> `npm i` -> `npm run sync`.

 ## Configure